corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

-**P2 alternative 2:** If there is no correlation between reversal learning speed (colored tubes) and the latency to solve/attempt a new locus on the multi-access box, this could be because the latency to solve not only measures flexibility but also innovativeness.
+**P2 alternative 2:** If there is no correlation between reversal learning speed (colored tubes) and the latency to solve/attempt a new locus on the multi-access boxes, this could be because the latency to solve not only measures flexibility but also innovativeness.
 In this case, an additional analysis will be run with the latency to solve as the response variable, to determine whether the fit of the model (as